bintanqq/qeventbox/README.md

 - Crates have a lifetime (in seconds) and notify players at half-life.
 - Rewards can be **Event Points**, **commands**, or **items**.
 - Admin commands for spawn, auto-spawn, remove, status, and reload.
-- Shop GUI for exchanging points.
+- Shop GUI for exchanging points to items or whatever.
 - Tab-completion for commands.

 ---

 ## Installation

-1. Make sure your server is running **Spigot / Paper 1.20+**.
+1. Make sure your server is running **Spigot / Paper 1.21.8+**.
 2. Place `QEventBox.jar` in the `plugins/` folder.
 3. Start the server to generate `config.yml`.
 4. Configure crates, spawn times, rewards, and messages in `config.yml`.
-5. Restart or reload the server.
+5. Configure gui in `gui/gui.yml`

 ---